-- Assessing pupils' English ability and giving pupils with EAL access to the curriculum as quickly as possible. - Providing pupils with EAL opportunities to hear and read good models of English and extend their knowledge and use of English. - Providing additional in-class support to these pupils. - Developing an understanding of and valuing pupils' home languages. - Using visual and auditory resources. - Assessing pupils with EAL to establish their needs and progress.
+- Assessing pupils' English/Communication ability and giving pupils with EAL access to the curriculum as quickly as possible. - Providing pupils with EAL opportunities to hear and read good models of English and extend their knowledge and use of English. - Providing individualised support to all pupils. - Developing an understanding of and valuing pupils' home languages. - Accurately assessing pupils with EAL to establish their needs and progress.